saivamsi-github/loopme-ios-sdk/README.md

 Please view the [changelog](CHANGELOG.md) for details.

 - Added "Do not load video without wifi" option
-- Bridge to mediate between Mopub native ads and LoopMe video banner ad
+- Bridge to mediate between Mopub native ads and LoopMe video in-stream ad

 ## License ##